Autokratz/biotetris-react/README.md

 ## Description

-This project was bootstrapped with [Create React App], you can see how each component has its own styling to make it easier to adapt.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), you can see how each component has its own styling to make it easier to adapt.

 ## Author